-In our minds, too many marketers are using buyer personas as audience personas and vice-versa — it’s harming both your traditional marketing initiatives and content marketing efforts!
-So we’ve crafted this post defining and detailing the differences between buyer and audience personas and how marketers can effectively use this information to create distinctive personas from one another.
+In our minds, too many marketers are using buyer personas as audience personas and vice-versa—it’s harming both your traditional marketing initiatives and content marketing efforts!
+So we’ve crafted this post defining and detailing the differences between buyer and audience personas and how marketers can effectively use this information to make them distinct from one another.

 Any marketing team knows the importance of selling to your audience by understanding who the brand wants to target and how.
 Thus, marketing materials used to promote and sell your product or business—flyers, banners, ads, discounts, promos—are nothing new.
-What is new-ish, however, is the internet, or, at least, advertising and marketing on the internet.
-As we all know, the internet, or how we experience and interact with it, isn’t a perfect fit for the banner ads and junk email brands have thrown at us for years.
+What is new-ish, however, is the internet, or at least, advertising and marketing on the internet.
+As we all know, the internet isn’t a perfect fit for the banner ads and junk email brands have thrown at us for years.
 Marketing had to change, and we’ve seen this with the rise of content marketing.
 Now brands aren’t just creating traditional marketing materials, but they’re creating content for consumers.

 In essence, brands are creating two things: